LaganYT/LTunes-Flutter/README.md

 - Album and artist search.
 - Download all songs from album, skipping already downloaded songs.
 - Download all songs from playlist, skipping already downloaded songs.
+- When downloading from the song detail screen, make sure it downloads in background

 ## Lock Screen & Notifications
 - Integrate iOS/Android lock screen and notification media controls: